Home Health Prediabetes

 Risk Factors

 Both environmental and genetic risk factors for prediabetes exist.
 New research shows a strong genetic component to developing the condition, and patients with a family history of diabetes or prediabetes are more likely to develop it than others.
-It is also more prevalent in people from certain ethnic backgrounds.
+It is also more prevalent in people from certain ethnic backgrounds, such as African Americans, Native Americans, South Asians and Hispanics.
 However, many patients with insulin resistance have more than one risk factor.

 Environmental Risk Factors for Prediabetes